AgDevCo

 AgDevCo is a social impact investor and project developer working in the African agriculture sector.
 The company supports small and medium-sized enterprises (SMEs) involved in farming, agriprocessing, and logistics, with the aim of creating jobs and income-earning opportunities for African farmers.
 With a portfolio of more than 50 debt and equity investments across ten countries (average investment size of US$3m), AgDevCo is one of the most active SME investors in the African agriculture sector.
-AgDevCo is backed by the UK government, and operates on a not-for-profit basis; all investment returns are recycled into new projects.
+AgDevCo is backed by the UK government, and operates on a not-for-profit basis; all returns are reinvested into new projects.